 Stopped by the Oklahoma City police officer for suspicion of a DUI?
-There are only two outcomes from a Oklahoma City DUI traffic stop: free to go or arrested.
+There are only two outcomes from an Oklahoma City DUI traffic stop: free to go or arrested.
 Before a DUI arrest, the officer who stopped you will administer a breathalyzer test to determine your Blood Alcohol Content (BAC).
 Legally, a 0.08% BAC limit is set for drivers above 21, while drivers under 21 may be arrested for any detectable level of alcohol.

 Drivers are allowed to refuse to take a Field Sobriety test for suspicion of DUI.
 However, this comes with a different set of consequences, including revoking their driving privileges.